bijink/bijink/README.md

 ## Hi there 👋 I'm Bijin

-I'm a web developer with 1 year of experience as a React.js developer and a focus on full-stack development.
-I’ve expanded my skills to backend development with Node.js, making me a proficient [MERN](https://www.geeksforgeeks.org/mern-stack) stack developer.
-I build dynamic, responsive web applications, creating seamless user experiences while continuously expanding my skill set.
-* Enthusiastic about leveraging technology to enhance user experiences
-* Highly self-motivated, and passionate about learning new things
+I'm a frontend-focused web developer who enjoys building clean, responsive, and user-friendly web applications.
+I specialize in crafting intuitive interfaces and smooth user experiences with a strong focus on performance and scalability.
+I'm passionate about solving real-world problems through code and always eager to learn and adapt.

+- ✨ Driven by curiosity and a desire to build impactful digital products
+- 🧠 Always learning — from design patterns to system thinking
+- 🎯 Detail-oriented, with a focus on code clarity and maintainability
+- 🌐 Interested in exploring every layer of the web — from UI to server logic
+- 🛠️ Love creating things solo — full-stack projects, micro tools, and experiments
-* See my portfolio at [Bijin Kandengala](https://bijinkandengala.in)
+- 🔗 Check out my portfolio at [Bijin Kandengala](https://bijinkandengala.in)

 #### Have skills in :
 <p align="left">